ultimatesource/denovogear/denovogear-code/README.md

 	`samtools mpileup -gDf reference.fa sample.bam > sample.bcf`

-The -D option of the samtools mpileup command retains the per-sample read depth which is preferred by denovogear (but note that DNG will work without per-sample RD information).
-The -g option specifies a compressed output and the -f option is used to indicate the reference the alignment was built against.
+The -D option of the samtools mpileup command retains the per-sample read depth which is preferred by denovogear as it helps to filter out sites without a minimum number of reads(but note that DNG will work without per-sample RD information, in which case the RD tag encodes the average read depth information).
+The -g option computes genotype likelihoods and produces a compressed bcf output and the -f option is used to indicate the reference fasta file against which the alignment was built.
+A sample BCF file 'sample_CEU.bcf' is included in the distribution.

 #####  about sample.ped:
 The PED file contains information about the trios present in the BCF file.
 Please make sure that all the members of the trios specified in the PED file are present in the BCF file.
-The PED file can be used to specify a subset of individuals for analysis from the BCF (that is not every sample in the BCF need be represented in the PED file).
+The PED file can be used to specify a subset of individuals for analysis from the BCF (in other words not every sample in the BCF needs to be represented in the PED file).

 The PED file is a tab delimited file.
 The first six columns of the PED file are mandatory, these are Family ID, Individual ID, Paternal ID, Maternal ID, Sex (1 = male; 2 = female; other = unknown) and Phenotype.
-Denovogear makes use of just the first four columns.
+Denovogear makes use of the first four columns.
 The sample ID's in the PED file need to be exactly as they appear in the BCF file header.
 Sample order within the PED file does not matter, as family relationships are completely specified by the value of the child/mother/father fields in each row.

 For example, a single line in the PED file that specifies a trio looks like: